reazen/relude-random/README.md

 ### Seeds

 In order to run a generator and actually get a value out, you need to construct a seed.
 This can be as simple as `ReludeRandom.Seed.fromInt(42)`.
-Constructing a seed this way will cause your generators to always produce the same sequence of values, across runs.
+Constructing a seed this way will cause your generators to always produce the same values, in the same order, across runs.

 While producing the same sequence of values can be useful for testing, if you're looking for randomness, it's probably because you want your application to behave differently each time it's run.
 In order to do this, you should construct a seed as a side-effect, based on an `int` that is constantly changing, such as the current time.